omega-800/ost-vpn-proposal/main.typ

   image("keycloak_auth_diagram.png"), caption: "Service access and auth process", ) <fig1>

-Although alternative open-source @iam projects like Shibboleth @shibboleth or Gluu @gluu exist, Keycloak provides an all-in-one solution, proving to be versatile enough for large organizations with complex access management schemes.
+Although alternative open-source #g("IAM") projects like Shibboleth @shibboleth or Gluu @gluu exist, Keycloak provides an all-in-one solution, proving to be versatile enough for large organizations with complex access management schemes.
 Furthermore, the knowledge gained from implementing keycloak in the